Bastar State

 Bastar state was a princely state in India during the British Raj.
-It was founded in the early 13th century by Annamaraja, a brother of the last ruler of the Kakatiya dynasty, Prataparudra II.
+It was founded in the early 14th century by Annamaraja, a brother of the last ruler of the Kakatiya dynasty, Prataparudra II.

 It is today used to refer to the same region, called Bastar division in Chhattisgarh state.

 In the early 19th century, the state became part of Central Provinces and Berar under the British Raj, and acceded to the Union of India on 1 January 1948, to become part of Madhya Pradesh in 1956, and of the Bastar district of Chhattisgarh state in 2000.
 The current ceremonial ruler is Kamal Chandra Bhanj Deo, of the Kakatiya and Bhanj dynasty.

 Overview

-Bastar state was situated in the south-eastern corner of the Central Provinces and Berar, bounded north by the Kanker State, south by the Godavari district of Madras States Agency, west by Chanda District, Hyderabad State, and the Godavari River, and east by the Jeypore Estate in Odisha.
+Bastar state was situated in the south-eastern corner of the Central Provinces and Berar, bounded to the north by the Kanker State, south by the Godavari district of Madras States Agency, west by Chanda District, Hyderabad State, and the Godavari River, and east by the Jeypore Estate in Odisha.

 It had an area of 13062 sqmi and a population of 306,501 in 1901, when its capital city at Jagdalpur, situated on the banks of Indravati River, had a population of 4,762.